Colorado Senate race: Former Olympic athlete and Air Force veteran launches 2022 GOP campaign

 Bremer, who was a four-time Olympic announcer for NBC Sports, becomes the fourth, and most high-profile Republican, to launch a Senate campaign, joining a primary field that is likely far from complete.
 A former chair of El Paso County GOP who lives in Colorado Springs with his wife and 6-year-old son, Bremer argued that "our state is probably 7 to 8 points more Republican than it looks."

+The Colorado Democratic Party, reacting to Bremer's announcement, criticized him for his "failed leadership" during his tenure steering the El Paso County Republicans.

-He predicted that "people here are living every day seeing the consequence of failed Democratic policies and there will be a backlash, and running a good campaign with a candidate who brings commonsense traditional Colorado values to the table, we have a chance to do something special and win that Senate seat."
+Bremer predicted that "people here are living every day seeing the consequence of failed Democratic policies and there will be a backlash, and running a good campaign with a candidate who brings commonsense traditional Colorado values to the table, we have a chance to do something special and win that Senate seat."

 Pointing to the economy and the recent rise in inflation, he said that "these are commonsense issues that Republicans have good solutions on."
 And taking aim at Biden and congressional Democrats, he argued that "pumping trillions of dollars into the economy is a pretty bad idea.
 Paying people not to work is a bad idea."